abhish3k-11/assignment/README.md

 ## Limitations & Future Work

-- Limited to single-turn questions (no conversational memory)[file:1]
+- Limited to single-turn questions (no conversational memory)
 - Parsing of financial tables is not supported out-of-the-box
 - Multi-document reasoning limited to simple aggregation and comparison